|Time:||Tuesday 11:45am-1:25pm, Thursday 2:50pm-4:30pm|

 |Project 4||Web Crawling||March 20||#project4||8%|

 |Project 5||Distributed Key-Value Store||April 18||#project5||14%|

-You will form groups of two people (possibly three, if necessary) to do the projects.
-I will allow you to form your own groups; if you are having trouble finding a partner, post a notice to Piazza.
-As you are free to choose your partner(s), I will not be sympathetic to complaints at the end of the semester about how your group-mates did not do any work.
-If you are having problems with your teammate(s), tell me about it sooner rather than later.
-You may switch groups between programming projects.
+You will use groups of two people (possibly three, if necessary) to do the projects.
+I will choose your groups; if you are having trouble with your group, please contact the professor.
+I will switch groups after project 3.
 All group members should be involved in all major design decisions, and groups should develop a programming plan that can be effectively parallelized.
 The course projects are hard, so you will want to distribute work between yourself and your teammate.

 Most projects can be programmed in a language of your choice.
 The only universal requirement is that your projects must compile and run on an unmodified CCIS Linux machine.
 Notice the stress on unmodified: if you're relying on libraries or tools that are only available in your home directory, then we will not be able to run your code and you will fail the assignment.
 You are welcome to develop and test code on your home machines, but in the end everything needs to work on the CCIS Linux machines.
 If you have any questions about the use of particular languages or libraries, post them to Piazza.

 This course will have ten homework assignments reviewing concepts in class.
 Homework assignments are to be done by each student individually.
 The homework assignments will be graded and handed back to you within a week.
 Links to the homeworks can be found in the above schedule.

 Homework assignments are due at the beginning of lecture on the specified date.
 Late homework assignments will not be accepted, and slip days may not be used for homeworks (see the late policy, below).